Home

 • The Royal Barge Procession on 20 Oct 2003 at the closing ceremony of the APEC Conference in Bangkok, in honor of the visiting heads of state.

-• On 12 June 2006 an even grander procession took place.
-The Royal Barge Procession 2006 was held to commemorate the Diamond Jubilee of the reign of His Majesty King.
+• On 12 June 2006 an even grander procession took place to commemorate the Diamond Jubilee of the reign of His Majesty King.
 Twenty-five monarchs from around the world attended this auspicious occasion.

 Concurrently at the Royal Thai Navy Institute, a 10-minute sight and sound presentation in six languages was made on the history and tradition of the royal barges.